- To foster the experience and recognition of the freed tone

 Julia Elliott has been involved with the musical life at the Waldorf School her children attended in Beverly, MA, for nearly twenty years.
 She has worked as the eurythmy pianist and instrumental accompanist and currently teaches chorus to the upper grades.
 She never encountered the lyre, however, until attending the Resonare course in Philmont, NY, four years ago.
 After hearing the tone of the lyre, her understanding of how we experience music deepened dramatically.
 She now tries to integrate that experience into her work with student singers and instrumentalists, and is grateful for the ways in which the lyre has shaped her capacity for listening.
 She lives on Boston’s North Shore with her husband and three children.

-Wendy fell in love with the sound of the lyre in 2013 while attending a course along with LANA Board member Debbie Barford.
+Wendy fell in love with the lyre in 2013 while attending a course where she met LANA Board member Debbie Barford.
 Debbie brought her lyre and every time she played, Wendy was bathed and entranced by the tones.
 Debbie recognized a sister lyrist soul and suggested she rent a lyre from LANA.
 Wendy now owns a Derscheid solo lyre, lovingly restored by lyre builder Alan Thewless.
 While a Camphill coworker, she was fortunate to play weekly with the members of the S.E.
-Pennsylvania Lyre Ensemble whom she first met, along with many other wonderful lyrists, lyre builders, and teachers, at the International Lyre Conference held in Detroit, August 2015.
-She is currently attending Resonare, Foundation Course in Music out of Anthroposophy.
-Wendy now lives in Littleton, Colorado.
+Pennsylvania Lyre Ensemble whom she first met, along with many other lyrists, lyre builders, and teachers, at the 2015 International Lyre Conference in Detroit.
+She completed Resonare, Foundation Course in Music out of Anthroposophy, in 2017.
+Wendy lives in Littleton, Colorado.